Akshaya-Karusala/ML-projects-using-scikit-learn/README.md

-# Machine Learning Portfolio Projects
+# Machine Learning Projects
-Welcome to my Machine Learning portfolio!
 This repository showcases various projects using **supervised learning** such as **regression, classification with natural language processing (NLP)**, **unsupervised learning** such as **clustering** and built using real-world datasets.
 Each project includes a Jupyter Notebook with clean, reproducible code and explanations.

 ### Regression
 - **Concrete compressive Strength Prediction**